myoelmy/quaca/docs/gettingstarted.md

 You can then view the documentation in your browser at the adress `http://localhost:3000/`.

 ### Testing
-The follow a test-driven development style and are currently using [Catch2](https://github.com/catchorg/Catch2) for our testing.
+We follow a test-driven development style and are currently using [Catch2](https://github.com/catchorg/Catch2) for our testing.
 We split our tests into unit tests, which test the consistency of individual classes and functions, and integrated tests which test the interplay of classes and functions.
 To run tests, build the tests first with